 If you don’t speak Korean, everything in Korea will be a process.
 You want to find out some information?
 You can’t just do a Google search and go find it.
 You have to ask your co-teacher to call for you, then get lost on the bus, then try to explain to the actual store what you want/need.
 It’s important to understand that you’re going to lose some of your independence and freedom due to the language barrier.

 The culture is also extremely different, which can be challenging.
 You have to be prepared for things to change at the last minute and a lot of stuff gets lost in translation.
 It can be incredibly frustrating.
 There were days when I really just wanted to go home, but most of the time, I was glad to have such a good job.

 I’m in.
 How do I apply to teach English in Korea?

 Let me warn you: The application process is LONG and confusing.
 Get started early.
 It’s recommended you apply six months before you want to go; so July through September for the following spring, or January through March for the following fall.

 If you want to teach with EPIK, you should speak to a recruiter.
 They’re free to use, so why not?
 They will have all of the most updated information and be able to help you through the application process.

 I went with Kirk at Gone2Korea, whom I’d highly recommend.
 He always answered emails within a day and was super helpful and nice.
 I’ve also heard good things about TeachAway and Footprints.

 You can also find hagwon jobs on Dave’s ESL Cafe.
 The BEST website on teaching English in Korea (and everything else about expat life in Korea) is Waygook.
 If you have any specific questions, ask in the forums there; you’ll get real-time info from people who are in Korea right now.

-If you have other questions about teaching English In Korea, I’d recommend contacting one of the recruiters I mentioned above.
+If you have other questions about teaching English In Korea, please contact one of the recruiters I mentioned above (rather than emailing me or leaving a comment).
 They’ll have the most up-to-date information, and they’re free to use!